2002 New Hampshire Senate election phone jamming scandal: Guilty pleas

 Little was heard about the case until June 30, 2004, when Allen Raymond pleaded guilty to several felony charges in federal court in Concord.
 McGee followed suit the next month.
 Josh Marshall's blog noted that Todd Hinnen, the prosecutor in Raymond's case, indicated to the court that Raymond had been contacted about the phone jamming idea by "a former colleague who was then an official in a national political organization".
 Hinnen later indicated that McGee discussed the phone-jamming plan with two other top Republican officials.

 In an op-ed for the Concord Monitor, Smith called the phone jamming "an outrage" and deplored the lack of Republican anger over "this despicable action by pathetic political hacks".
 He also implied that the phone jamming may have denied Shaheen victory.

 The third man

-In October, an affidavit filed by the New Hampshire Democratic Party and released to the media contained information that made it possible to identify the third man as Tobin, then serving as the New England regional director for the Bush campaign.
-He resigned October 15 and was indicted December 1, then arraigned December 13 on two criminal counts each of conspiring to make harassing telephone calls and aiding and abetting telephone harassment.
+In October, an affidavit filed by the New Hampshire Democratic Party and released to the media contained information that made it possible to identify the third man as Tobin, then serving as the New England regional director for the George W. Bush campaign.
+He resigned October 15.
+In December, he was indicted and arraigned on two criminal counts each of conspiring to make harassing telephone calls and aiding and abetting telephone harassment.

 Sentences

-Allen Raymond was sentenced to five months in federal prison on February 8, 2005, for his role.
+On February 8, 2005, Allen Raymond was sentenced to five months in federal prison for his role.
 A month later, Charles McGee received seven months.